VielLosero/HugeSlackBuilds/README.md

 root@darkstar:/tmp/live#
 ```
-Have a reproducible Slackware package ncdu-1.17-x86_64-1_SBo.tgz that you can sign and share and othes can reproduce and check 3b1561b4530078e7fdbbec2b35c39df3 if u share your HugeSlackBuild too.
+Congrats have a reproducible Slackware package ncdu-1.17-x86_64-1_SBo.tgz that you can sign and share and othes can reproduce and check 3b1561b4530078e7fdbbec2b35c39df3 if u share your HugeSlackBuild too.

-Provide the sources.
+From a point of view of FOSS we provide the sources.
 In base64 within HugeSlackBuild script.
-Respect the licences.
-Don't modify it or patch and unpatch.
-Can be valided with checksum.
+We respect the licences.
 Minimal patch to be reproducible.
+It can be easily validated.
 So now sign your ncdu source HugeSlackBuild script share and enjoy.

 Hope users can integrate some similar process in their SlackBuild scripts to have less layers and made it kiss.
 Then HugeSlackBuilds will be no necessary.